Sample Out-Of-Sample Inference Based on Wasserstein Distance: Methodological Development

-The estimate in the previous display is due to an application of Lemma \ref{Lem_Tech}.
-As we discussed for the case $l=2$ case, the objective function is strictly convex in $\zeta$, the global optimizers are not only tight, but each is also characterized by first order optimality conditions almost surely.
-Then by taking the derivative w.r.t $\zeta$ and set it equal to zero, and applying the dominating convergence theorem as we discussed for $l=1$, we have
+The estimate in second equation the previous display is due to an application of Lemma \ref{Lem_Tech}, and the third equation follows the similar derivation as in \eqref{EQN_DCT_T_i_n}.
+Similar as for the lower dimensional case, let us denote

+being a deterministic function continuous and differentiable as a function of $\zeta$.
+As we discussed for the case $l=2$ case, the objective function is strictly convex in $\zeta$, the global optimizers are not only tight, but each optimizer is also characterized by first order optimality conditions almost surely.
+We can apply the Dominated Convergence Theorem, as we discussed for $l=1$ and the gradient of $G\left( \zeta,n\right) $ has the following estimate as $n\to\infty$,